cds-snc/digital-canada-ca/content/en/tools-and-resources/platform-tools/book-an-appointment-with-government.md

 ---
-title: Book an appointment with government
+title: 'Book an appointment with government'
 translationKey: bookings
 description: >-
   Researching a common way of booking appointments with government, to get people the in-person assistance they need.